-All 16 courses listed are 3 credits each and are offered once per year.
+All 16 courses listed in the following table are 3 credits each and are offered once per year.
 (The second column indicates alignment with COAMFTE Foundational Curriculum Areas.)

 Our program does not require a single capstone course but rather an "integrative experience."
 While all courses address our Program Goals and Student Learning Outcomes (SLOs), the last column lists the SLO and "Readiness" work supporting the integrative experience needed for degree completion.